FACINGS/eospyo/README.md

 # What is it?
 **eospyo** is a python library to interact with EOSIO blockchains.
 Its main focus are server side applications.
-This library is heavily influenced (and still uses some pieces of code from) by [µEOSIO](https://github.com/EOSArgentina/ueosio).
+This library is heavily influenced by [µEOSIO](https://github.com/EOSArgentina/ueosio).
 Many thanks to them for the astonishing job!

 # Main features